African Things To Do

 The Sudd Wetlands

-• Best experiences
+• Top experiences

-• Recommended time
+• Best time of day

-• Good to know
+• How to visit

 Boma & Badingilo Parks (migration zone)

-• Best experiences
+• Top experiences

-• Recommended time
+• Best time of day

-• Good to know
+• How to visit

 Imatong Mountains

-• Best experiences
+• Top experiences

-• Recommended time
+• Best time of day

-• Good to know
+• How to visit

 Cultural Encounters

-• Best experiences
+• Top experiences

-• Recommended time
+• Best time of day

-• Good to know
+• How to visit

 Top Things To Do in South Sudan

-Keep your plan simple, realistic, and safety-first—then add “expedition” experiences if conditions allow.
+Keep your plan simple, realistic, and safety-first—then add expedition experiences if conditions allow.

-• Experience the White Nile
+• Enjoy the White Nile atmosphere

-Riverside scenes and nature moments
+Riverside scenes and slow, scenic moments (where suitable)

-• Plan an expedition to the Sudd wetlands
+• Plan a Sudd wetlands expedition concept

-For remote nature and birdlife enthusiasts
+For remote nature, wetlands, and birdlife enthusiasts

-Only with strong logistics and specialist teams
+Only with reputable operators and specialist planning

 • Build a culture-first itinerary